llm-bible/llm-bible.github.io/_publications/liu2023multi.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/2306.11256"}
 tags: ['Applications', 'GPT', 'Model Architecture', 'Prompting']
 ---
-Automatic summarization with pre45;trained language models has led to impressively fluent results but is prone to hallucinations low performance on non45;news genres and outputs which are not exactly summaries.
+Automatic summarization with pre-trained language models has led to impressively fluent results but is prone to hallucinations low performance on non-news genres and outputs which are not exactly summaries.
 Targeting ACL 2023s Reality Check theme we present GUMSum a small but carefully crafted dataset of English summaries in 12 written and spoken genres for evaluation of abstractive summarization.
 Summaries are highly constrained focusing on substitutive potential factuality and faithfulness.
-We present guidelines and evaluate human agreement as well as subjective judgments on recent system outputs comparing general45;domain untuned approaches a fine45;tuned one and a prompt45;based approach to human performance.
+We present guidelines and evaluate human agreement as well as subjective judgments on recent system outputs comparing general-domain untuned approaches a fine-tuned one and a prompt-based approach to human performance.
 Results show that while GPT3 achieves impressive scores it still underperforms humans with varying quality across genres.
-Human judgments reveal different types of errors in supervised prompted and human45;generated summaries shedding light on the challenges of producing a good summary.
+Human judgments reveal different types of errors in supervised prompted and human-generated summaries shedding light on the challenges of producing a good summary.